-I think for a lot of us, there’s a tendency to kind of fib (just a little) to our budgets, especially when things are not going our way.
+I think for a lot of us, it can be hard to admit when we’re making obvious money mistakes.
+There’s a tendency to kind of fib (just a little) to our budgets, especially when things are not going our way.
 At YNAB, we’re all about reflecting reality in your budget, but sometimes seeing reality in front of us is … not so fun.

 And I totally get that.
 In the short run, it’s more fun to choose the rosier picture (not the real one!).
-But, here’s the deal, while that may reduce stress now, it’s going to lead to more stress, and more worry, in the future.
+That’s why these common financial mistakes are … well, common.
+But, here’s the deal, while avoiding the truth may reduce stress now, it’s going to lead to more stress, and more worry, in the future.

-Here are three ways many we lie to our budget (and how it’s hurting us!).
+Here are three money mistakes we tend to make by lying to our budget (and how it’s hurting us!):

 Rule One, as many of you know, is “Give Every Dollar a Job.”